 Kenya is part of the East African countries located near the Gulf of Africa.
-This country boasts not only of sandy beaches and good climate but also of a diverse range of food.
+This country boasts not only of sandy beaches and pleasant climate but also of a diverse range of food.
 It’s the food that brings us here today.
 In this article, therefore, we discuss the various Kenyan food that is the types of food that Kenyans eat.

 Types of foods Kenyans eat

 Given the fact that Kenya has 42 counties, this is evidence enough that it has wide varieties of delicacies.
 However, in today’s article, we will look at the all-time favourite food, snacks, and beverages.
 We will start with the drinks and then move to snacks and finally complete with the real food.

 We all know that Kenya is where the best coffee and tea in the world.
 However, for most Kenyans, tea is something they can’t part with.
 Some of us even get headaches when we don’t take our 10 am tea.

 We like our tea cooked Kenyan way, and this means boiling water, adding tea leaves, adding a generous amount of tea and then heapings of sugar.
 Some of us would even want to season it with a little Tangawizi.

 This is a traditional beer that is mostly drunk in traditional ceremonies.
 This beer is made up of banana, sorghum, maize, yeast, and millet.
 You will find it in most villages upcountry.

 The authentic Kenyan Porridge is made of millet or wimbi.
 There are many variations of Uji depending on the community one comes from and preferences.
 Most times, we add lemon and sour milk to make our porridge sour.